Wandalen/wTesting/doc/version.eng/concept/TestCheck.md

 - received data;
 - expected data.

 [Test case](TestCase.md) contains one or more test checks.
-Only one test check with the result of "failed" and it is considered that the entire test object did not pass it.
+One test check with the result of `failed` is enough for the utility to consider that the entire test object did not pass it.

 ### An example of test case with test checks

 ![test.check](../../images/test.check.png)